premail/premail/README.md

 process, and it's configurable to meet your needs and catch the edge cases.

 Premail is component-based, and uses Handlebars for templating.
-Settings are defined in YAML configuration files, and theming happens in a theme configuration file as well as (optionally) Sass files.
+Settings are defined in YAML configuration files, and theming happens in a design configuration file as well as (optionally) Sass files.

 Email templates are all [valid](https://mjml.io/documentation/#validating-mjml)